Claude Bessy (writer)

 Claude Bessy (20 June 1945 – 2 October 1999), also known as Kickboy Face, was a French writer, magazine editor, singer, video producer, and painter.
-He is noted as an early organizer in the Los Angeles punk scene in the mid 1970s and was involved in the British post-punk scene in the 1980s.
+He is noted as an early organizer in the Los Angeles punk scene in the mid-1970s and was involved in the British post-punk scene in the 1980s.

 Biography

 Bessy was born in Normandy, France.

 Bessy was kicked out of the Sorbonne after showing up drunk at nine in the morning, brandishing a bottle of brandy, and threatening a teacher.
 Bessy moved to the US in 1966 and to Los Angeles in 1967.

 Bessy later left for Afghanistan to "deal" hashish.

 Bessy later detoxed from methedrine in a French asylum.

-In 1970 Bessy returned to Los Angeles, finding work as a busboy in Santa Monica, a waiter, other jobs. and founded Angeleno Dread, L.A.'s first reggae fanzine.
+In 1970 Bessy returned to Los Angeles, finding work first as a busboy in Santa Monica, then as a waiter as well as other jobs, and founded Angeleno Dread, L.A.'s first reggae fanzine.

-In May 1977 he helped Steve Samiof launch the monthly punk rock magazine Slash, which he edited until it ceased publication in 1980.
+In May 1977, he helped Steve Samiof launch the monthly punk rock magazine Slash, which he edited until it ceased publication in 1980.

 As Kickboy Face (a pen name adopted from, Kick Boy Face a song and album by Prince Jazzbo), Bessy was the lead singer for the band Catholic Discipline, the film The Decline of Western Civilization includes a Bessy interview, and two songs.